ds-brx/Customer-review-app/README.md

   <li> Work further to train the model on different languages. </li>
   <li> Feature engineering for better deduced insights. </li>
   <li> Optimise the bot for quicker and more efficient scraping process. </li>
-  <li> Analysis of giphys or images posted for added semantic understanding </li>
+  <li> Analysis of giphys or images posted for added semantic understanding. </li>
   </ul>